gauteh/lieer/docs/index.md

 # Privacy policy

-  No data is sent or stored outside the local repository gmailieer operates on.
+  Gmailieer downloads e-mail and labels to your local computer.
+No data is sent elsewhere.

 # Caveats